SkriptLang/skript-cli/README.md

 **Current existing commands:**

 ```
-sk - Go in the playground of Skript
+skript - Go in the playground of Skript
-sk help - Show an help message about cli
+skript help - Show an help message about cli
-sk run <script path> - Run a script
+skript run <script path> - Run a script
-sk update - Update the CLI with latest available version.
+skript update - Update the CLI with latest available version.
 Fail if the OS is not supported.
 ```

 More commands can come later.
 Don't hesitate to suggest us some commands by [creating an issue](https://github.com/SkriptLang/skript-cli/issues)